B: Breakfast | L: Lunch | D: Dinner | SD: Special Dinner

 Sapporo is known for its annual Yuki Matsuri, internationally referred to as “the Sapporo Snow Festival”, which draws more than 2 million tourists from around the world.
 We will participate in this year’s 72nd Sapporo Snow Festival at Odori Park and at the Susukino Area.
 “Odori” means “large street” in Japanese.
 It stretches from east to west and divides the city into northern and southern sections.
 The Sapporo Snow Festival is one of Japan’s largest winter events and the main festival site is held in the park every year.
 It is magnificent and an event not to be missed!
 We will have ample free time today to walk around at our own pace and enjoy the city after exploring the Snow Festival.

 After breakfast, we will transfer to Asahikawa to experience one of the most popular winter festivals in Hokkaido, the 62nd Asahikawa Winter Festival.
 As Hokkaido’s second largest winter festival after Sapporo’s Snow Festival, it has one of the biggest snow sculptures.
 Every year one massive sculpture is made as a stage for music and other performances.
 The giant sculpture of a Korean fortress in 1994 even made it into the book of Guinness World Records as the largest snow construction built.
 The giant sculpture has a different theme each year, such as a snowman castle in 2010 or the Daisetsuzan Mountains in 2011.
 We can enjoy our time here.
-Afterwards, we will transfer to Sounkyo and visit Daisetsuzan National Park, the largest national park in Hokkaido.
+Afterwards, we will transfer to Sounkyo and pass Daisetsuzan National Park, the largest national park in Hokkaido.
 It preserves a densely forested, mountainous area of virtually unspoiled wilderness that is larger than some of Japan’s smaller prefectures and consists of three volcanic mountain groups.
 The park is also known for its alpine meadows and remote backcountry.
 It is famous for its wildlife and if we are lucky, we may see several rare species.
 We can enjoy the Sounkyo Ice Waterfall Festival by visiting the Sounkyo Gorge.
 This 12.4-mile long gorge contains a spectacular 328-foot jagged cliff and gorgeous waterfalls, also known as the “Roof of Hokkaido”.
 We will also visit the beautiful Ginga Waterfall and the Ryusei Waterfall, collectively referred to as “husband-and-wife falls” in Japanese.
-After a long day in the park, we will be rejuvenated at the Hot Spring tonight.
-A special “Mountain-River’s Four Season” Banquet is arranged for tonight’s dinner with most of the ingredients from the surrounding mountain and river which are also used in Japanese, Chinese, and western cuisines.
+After a long day in the park, we will be rejuvenated at the Hot Spring tonight after enjoying the Buffet at the hotel.

 Sounkyo Onsen contains minerals, such as hydrogen sulfide, salt, and iron.
 Its water is neutral and is said to be good for hypertension and arteriosclerosis.